 The name and purpose

-When I was actively looking for alternatives to name this blog, I often questioned my wife about what she thought I should call it.
-One day, while I pounded domains into registration sites to clear several possibilities, my wife asked “What’s the matter?
+While looking for alternatives to name this blog, I (Roberto) often questioned my wife about what she thought I should call it.
+One day, while I pounded domains into registration sites to clear several possibilities, she asked “What’s the matter?
 You look preoccupied;” “Well, I’m struggling with the blog name; trying to think outside the box, I guess.”
 “The box is there for a reason.”
 That was all it took.

-This blog will primarily contain my ideas on how people should think about the field of financial markets and investing.
-These ideas will be oriented to the general public, will be expressed in 500 words or less, and above all will strive to provide information useful to reasonable people who are trying to achieve realistic results with their savings.
-(The stress in the last part of the previous sentence is on the words reasonable and realistic.)
-It is my sincerest hope that I will succeed at least in part.
-But I am sure you will let me know.
-Occasionally I will write about other subjects, and will invite contributions from other writers as well.
+This blog will primarily, but not exclusively, contain ideas on how people should think about the field of financial markets and investing in the broadest sense.
+Most, but again not all, posts will be of about 500 words in length and will strive to provide information useful to reasonable people who are trying to achieve realistic results with their savings.
+(The stress in the last sentence is on the words reasonable and realistic.)
+We hope to succeed at least in part.
+Occasionally we will invite contributions from other writers as well.

-For security and anti-spam reasons I am obliged to review and authorize every comment before publication.
+A brief admin note: for security and anti-spam, we are obliged to review and authorize every comment before publication.
 This will require no additional work on your part.
-But I want to make clear that this “supervision” will not extend to correcting the meaning of your criticism or objections.
-Just avoid reprehensible words, mis-spellings or questionable images and you should be fine.
+This “supervision” will not extend to correcting the meaning of your criticism or objections: avoid reprehensible words, incorrect spelling or questionable images and you should be fine.

 Roberto Plaja – Italian by birth and American by training, Roberto has been investing money, managing portfolios and assisting clients on investment matters since 1982.
 Over the years, he’s had one constant: interest, curiosity and passion for true investing.